mastrmind-dev/Spring-Boot-JWT-authentication-and-authorization/README.md

 ## Setup and Running

 To run this project, you need to have Java and Gradle installed on your machine.
+IntelliJ IDEA is recommended as the IDE for running the application.

 1. Clone the repository to your local machine.
 2. Navigate to the project directory in your terminal.